 North West Oval

 The North West Oval could potentially be upgraded to improve flood water management for an upgraded Eastern Freeway.
-This is still to be confirmed through further design work, technical studies and the final project design.
+This is still to be confirmed through further design work, technical studies, and the final project design.
 If this oval is required, the impact will be short term up to approximately 18 months.
-A number of relocation options have been identified if required including Springfield Reserve in Whitehorse and Wilsons Road Reserve in Manningham.
+Several relocation options have been identified if required, including Springfield Park in Box Hill North and Wilsons Road Reserve in Doncaster.